a-bentofreire/beamtoix/docs/pages/library/flyovers.md

 A flyover operates outside a scene animation pipeline, and can it modify the content of one or more elements.

-ABeamer has following built-in flyovers:
+BeamToIX has following built-in flyovers:
 - `info`
 - `video-sync`.